 The birth of Kim Kardashian West's third child didn't just prompt conversations about the choice of the baby's name, Chicago—it also ignited new discussions about surrogacy.
 West's surrogacy story is hardly indicative of the norm (sources say she was "pampered" by the couple during pregnancy), but her decision to give birth via surrogate is certainly in line with modern parenting trends.
 While it has been around for more than 30 years, gestational surrogacy transfers have nearly doubled since 2015.

 What Is Surrogacy?

-Surrogacy is a method of assisted reproduction where a third party carries the baby.
+Surrogacy is a method of assisted reproduction whereby a third party carries the baby.

 "The whole surrogacy process is both a medical and emotional journey," says Daniel Kaser, MD, a reproductive endocrinologist who oversees the third-party reproduction program at Reproductive Medicine Associates of New Jersey.
 While many have a basic knowledge, though, Kaser notes that there are also a lot of misconceptions about the process and what it actually involves.
 Consider this a 101 guide: what surrogacy is, what the process involves, and whether it might be right for you.

 There are two types of surrogacy, which differ based on the carrier's genetic connection to the child.
 In traditional surrogacy, the "surrogate is not only carrying the pregnancy, but also donating her own egg.
 The surrogate is genetically connected to the child," Kaser explains.
 It is illegal in most states and rarely if ever, done anymore.

 West opted for gestational surrogacy, whereby the "surrogate receives an embryo that has already been fertilized by the intended father and mother—or from a separate egg donor if the intended mother is unable to carry herself," he says.
 In this scenario, the surrogate has no genetical connection to the child.

 How Do You Know If It's Right for You?